Auburn Tigers: Toomer's Corner

 The intersection of Magnolia Avenue and College Street in Auburn, which marks the transition from downtown Auburn to the university campus, is known as Toomer's Corner.
 It is named for businessman and State Senator Sheldon Toomer who founded the Bank of Auburn on the corner of Magnolia Avenue and College Street in 1907.
 Toomer's Drugs is a small business on the corner that has been an Auburn landmark for over 130 years.

 Toomer's Trees and the Rolling Tradition

 Hanging over the corner were two massive southern live oak trees, and anytime anything good happened concerning Auburn, toilet paper could usually be found hanging from the trees.
-Also known as "rolling the corner", this tradition is thought to have originated in the 1950s to celebrate away victories; however, in recent years it has become a way to celebrate anything good that happens concerning Auburn.
-On January 10, 2011 when Auburn Football won the BCS National Championship game, a celebration was held at the corner which involved the traditional papering.
-The trees were removed on April 23, 2013 due to poisoning in 2010.
-A temporary structure will be erected by the city and university until the new gateway to Samford Park opens in 2014.
+Also known as "rolling the corner" or "rolling Toomer's", this tradition is thought to have originated in the 1950s to celebrate away victories; however, in recent years it has become a way to celebrate anything good that happens concerning Auburn.
+On January 10, 2011, when Auburn football won the 2011 BCS National Championship Game, a celebration was held at the corner which involved the traditional papering.
+The trees were removed on April 23, 2013, due to poisoning in 2010.
+New trees were planted in their place in 2015, and were open to rolling in August 2023.